webino/WebinoDraw/README.md

   - Write doc about var fetch _first and _last magic keys
   - Write test for onVar support
   - Write tests for spec instructionset to expand instructions
+  - Disable the var helpers multiple methods call on the same variable auto join the result, BC break
+  - Redesign var helpers and filters API, cos helper/filter name as a key causes issues when we wan to override via config merge, BC break

 ## Addendum